kirk24788/KPS/README.md

  * `player.staggerTick` - returns the stagger damager per tick
  * `player.staggerPercent` - returns the percentage of stagger to the current player health
  * `player.staggerPercentTotal` - returns the percentage of stagger to the player max health
+ * `player.isBehind` - returns true if the player is behind the last target.
+Also returns true if the player never received an error - if you want to check if the player is in front *DON'T* use this function!
+ * `player.isInFront` - returns true if the player is in front of the last target.
+Also returns true if the player never received an error - if you want to check if the player is behind *DON'T* use this function!

 #### Unit Class